-To my Yang, whom I will always love.
+To my Yang, who inspired me and whom I will always love…

 THE SHINNING RADIANCE faintly colours red when comes in through the carmine translucent curtains covering the tall windows at my side.
 I stealthily walk towards the reddish light, rising from the darkness.
 First, my hand clinging my cherished knife and then, my spectral face.

 Is it me or the me that isn’t me?

 The reddish shaft of light makes the dust specks flying in the air visible while spilling directly upon the opposite corner of this dark room, thus, revealing the face of my prey, the face of Constantine.
 He always fascinated by the immaculate white of the cedar-wood walls decorating this room, which now, he conceives behind him when feeling them with his hands.

 Circumstances led us to this crucial moment happening here, amongst the shadows and the scarce light, to cast the lot into the lap of fate.
 To cast a lot to determine who’ll be the hunter and who the prey.

 The old wooden gramophone on the other side of this large room plays Mozart’s Requiem Aeternam, emitting a dull sound that harmonises with the organic hum from my circulatory system.
 The gramophone’s tonearm holds the needle while the nonstop vinyl spins clockwise, recalling me of the relentless time, which, like the gramophone, won’t stop so quickly.